GE grass reports foreshadow potential economic losses

 “Pollen spread by Scion’s multi-million dollar GE tree partner ArborGen is the basis for legal action in the United States, where ArborGen is protesting that restrictions on GE tree field trials there will mean they may have to cut down existing GE trial trees that are already flowering.
 They now are pushing for GE forestry in New Zealand.”

-Government has put $10.8 million science funding into the Rotorua project and, with pro-GE forestry interests, actively lobby’s Forest Stewardship Council (FSC) and international forums such as the Convention of Biological Diversity and the World Trade Organisation along with the USA, for acceptance of GE forestry.
+The government has put $10.8 million in science funding into the Rotorua project and, with pro-GE forestry interests, actively lobbies Forest Stewardship Council (FSC) and international forums such as the Convention of Biological Diversity and the World Trade Organisation along with the USA, for acceptance of GE forestry.
 Government’s Tourism New Zealand announced the phase out of the 100% Pure New Zealand brand in January.

-The enlarged GE test site was being prepared for Scion and its USA partner ArborGen’s experiments in June 2010 ahead of the application for approximately 4000GE pine trees was lodged with ERMA.
+The enlarged GE test site was being prepared for Scion and its USA partner ArborGen’s experiments in June 2010 before the application for approximately 4000GE pine trees was lodged with ERMA.

 In response to Soil & Health’s 12 July media release suggesting that Scion had illegal prior approval from ERMA for the coming application justifying thousands of dollars of earthworks, Scion publicly denied that the earthworks were for a GE field test site, but formally applied a week later to ERMA.
 Public notification followed in August, with the ERMA hearing following in November 2010 at Rotorua.
 The decision was announced in December 2010.